lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 Based on the configuration, the download workflow remains constant for stand-alone assets, multiple assets, folders containing assets, licensed or unlicensed assets, and downloading assets using share link.

-The following matrix demonstrates the different use cases to identify if a user would have access to the renditions:
+The following matrix defines if a user would have access to the renditions depending on the [download configurations](#configure-download):

 | **Download Settings: Custom Renditions** |**Download Settings: System Renditions** |**User Group Permissions: Download Original** | **User Group Permissions: Download Renditions** | **Result**  |
 |---|---|---|---|---|